grantemsley/MultiPoolMiner/README.md

 Watchdog timers reset after three times the number of seconds it takes to get to stage 3.

+**-ExcludeWatchdogAlgorithm**
+Exclude certain algorithms you don't want to be monitored by watchdog.
+Some algorithms, e.g. X16R, trigger watchdog constantly due to their nature. (default 'X16R')

+**-ExcludeWatchdogMinerName**
+Exclude certain miners you don't want to be monitored by watchdog.

 **-minerstatusurl** https://multipoolminer.io/monitor/miner.php

 Report and monitor your mining rig's status by including the command above.
 Wallet address must be set even if you are only using MiningPoolHub as a pool.
 You can access the reported information by entering your wallet address on the https://multipoolminer.io/monitor web address.
 By using this service you understand and accept the terms and conditions detailed in this document (further below).